marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Most likely randomly the page has not been removed.
-Even there are some of the "layers" of protection-access (but is not too much proper and valid for this situation);
+Even there are some of the "layers" of protection-access (but is not too much proper and is not valid for this situation);

 As a result of knowledge about admin-debug-credentials (from forgotten debug-page): we are able to review src of html-template file.